chiminey/chiminey/docs/installation.rst

 ===========================

-This document describes how to install a Chiminey platform via [Docker](https://www.docker.com), which is an automatic software deployment tool.
+This document describes how to install a Chiminey platform via `Docker <https://www.docker.com>`_, which is an automatic software deployment tool.
 # on a virtual machine.
 #, situated in NeCTAR cloud, Vagrant or some other cloud solution.